 Chiropractors have several techniques to treat and relieve pain caused by herniated discs.
 While there are options for surgical chiropractic care, you can also receive nonsurgical treatments to ease back pain.

-The flexion-distraction technique reduces herniated disc symptoms and offers back pain relief by reducing the pressure on your discs.
+The flexion-distraction technique reduces herniated disc symptoms and relieves back pain by reducing the pressure on your discs.

-To conduct a flexion distraction, your chiropractor will use a specialized table to gently stretch the spine.
+Your chiropractor will use a specialized table to gently stretch the spine to conduct a flexion distraction.
 They will isolate the affected area while slightly flexing the spine with a pumping rhythm.
 This treatment option is almost painless and allows the center of the intervertebral disc to assume its central position in the disc without excess pressure.

 Spinal Manipulation